 A common school of thought with the best road handlebars over the years has been to choose a width that most closely matches the width of your shoulders, so for gravel riders who are predominantly riding on the road or smoother gravel, this is a good starting point for the width of the hoods, opting for the preferred amount of flare from there.

 However, since wider handlebars will generally mean an increase in control, there's plenty of room for interpretation here.
 If you tend to ride rough gravel and want increased leverage on your front wheel, then the only trade-offs when going wider are aerodynamics and comfort.

 Of course, bear in mind that as you go wider, the distance - or reach - to the handlebar is increasing, which you might want to offset by shortening the stem.
 This in turn will affect the handling, so there's a bit of a balance to find.

 Josh hails from the Pacific Northwest of the United States but would prefer riding through the desert than the rain.
-He will happily talk for hours about the minute details of cycling tech but also has an understanding that most people just want things to work.
+He will happily talk for hours about the minutiae of cycling tech but also has an understanding that most people just want things to work.
 He is a road cyclist at heart and doesn't care much if those roads are paved, dirt, or digital.
-Although he rarely races, if you ask him to ride from sunrise to sunset the answer is probably yes.
+Although he rarely races, if you ask him to ride from sunrise to sunset the answer will be yes.

 Weight: 140 lb.

-Rides: Look 795 Blade RS, Priority Continuum Onyx
+Rides: Salsa Warbird, Cannondale CAAD9, Enve Melee, Look 795 Blade RS, Priority Continuum Onyx